gabe565/byte-utils/README.md

 ## bytect

-An additional utility that pretty-prints file sizes or the size of data piped to stdin
+An additional utility that pretty-prints file sizes or the size of data piped to stdin.

 ### Installation